shanet/blog/_posts/2024-07-11-hey-google-what-happened-to-all-the-fun.md

 In recent years I would occasionally update it just to bump the target SDK version.
 Google started requiring developers to fill out disclosure forms for things like health data collection, user age verifications, etc. I even had to create a [privacy policy website](https://sites.google.com/view/isittuesday/home) just to state that the app did not collect any information.
 The hoops to jump through became numerous enough that I thought of no longer updating it and letting it fade into the ether.
 But each time I ended up rolling my eyes at whatever new requirement Google added and complying with it to keep the app alive.
 After all, it was fun and at this point I was motivated to keep the streak alive since it had been on the Play Store since nearly it's inception.

-Then on July 8th 2024 I received an email stating that I needed to update the target SDK version before the end of the August to keep the app published.
+Then on July 8th 2024 I received an email stating that I needed to update the target SDK version before the end of August to keep the app published.
 While the code of the app hadn't changed since 2010, I had been updating it to work with the current Android build tools so bumping the the target SDK version and compiling a new APK binary was no big deal, I thought.

 ![](/assets/images/2024/07/is_it_tuesday_sdk_alert.png)